 Speaking of tips, this applies when you take on serious topics such as depression and anxiety.
 You may not be a physician or a therapist yourself.
 So best keep it simple and give out tips on how to overcome issues and nothing more.
 Keep it less or more of an anecdote.

-This step applies to all story genres.
+This step on how to write inspirational stories applies to all story genres.
 Ask a not-so-close person to read your story.
 Take their feedback.
 At times, when you look back at your story after a good amount of time, you may not find it as exciting as the time you wrote it.

 There will be several edits you’ll need to work on after your first draft.
 Read more about editing stories here.